frontendnetwork/faq/README.md

 ## Contribute
 If you want to contribute, fork the Git-Repro (jokenetwork/faq) and create a new document under `source/` with `<title of your page>.md`.
 Don't forget to add it to the `index.md` too!
 You can also change existing doc-pages.
+Then just open a pull request and we'll review your page and add it.

+**Please note that file-names are case-sensitive!**

+The main purpose of this "faq"/doc-page is now being a documentation-source to the @WHATWG Wiki.

+Anyone can:

+- Create a new page (source/ → new file → .md file)
+- Edit files
+> Please don't open issues but instead directly make a Pull Request with your edits/new creations.

+### Add extensions to the WHATWG Wiki
+If you want to add your meta-extensions to the WhatWG-Wiki, please register on [WHATWG Wiki](https://wiki.whatwg.org).
+To request an account, ask an autoconfirmed user on [Chat](https://whatwg.org/chat).
+Then go to the Registry [<meta name>](https://wiki.whatwg.org/wiki/MetaExtensions), edit the page and add your meta tag (in alphabetical order!).
+You can link to https://faq.jokenetwork.de/[your-metaextension] for docs (_If you created them before_).

+### File Structure

 	index.php
 	Parsedown.php/